Screens and Streams in the Age of Climate Crisis

 Confirmed speakers

 The symposium program is currently being finalized.
-More speakers and the full program will be announced soon.
+The complete presentation, panel discussion and film screening program will be announced shortly.

 Michelle Henning